-Ditch the template, bring your story and brand to the cover letter.
+Ditch the template, and bring your story and brand to the cover letter.

 Steps of cover letter

-Get official email only used for jobs application or professional email with your full name.
+Get an official email only used for jobs application or a professional email with your full name.

 Email subject line: your name, title you are applying for, date of posting/job number/ attn to the job poster/ hiring manager